Frequently Asked Questions

 Alternatively, a more effective approach is to soak shredded paper in water overnight, lay it on top of your garden bed, and cover it with grass clippings or other organic material to maintain moisture levels.
 Regular watering will keep the soil and paper damp, encouraging worms to come to the surface and consume the paper.
 Nevertheless, this process can be slow.

-For an efficient disposal method, consider using the Compot “above ground” or inside a planter pot container for paper, cardboard and fibrous garden waste.
+For an efficient home disposal method, consider using the Compot “above ground” or inside a planter pot container for paper, cardboard and fibrous garden waste.
 While this method may not nourish the soil as effectively, it offers rapid composting.
 Every three months, you can empty the container, collect the soil, and restart the process.
-Alternatively, continue topping it up, as long as there are worms in the soil and holes in the bottom of the container.
+Alternatively, continue topping it up, as long as there are worms in the soil and holes in the bottom of the pot plant container.

 Utilizing this method can provide additional space in your garden without the need to purchase more Compots.
 Setting it up is simple, and it offers portability, making it akin to having two in-ground Compots.
 Check out my YouTube channel for videos demonstrating this method in various seasons and customer gardens.
 Above-ground Compots are highly portable and efficient for composting.

-Worms face challenges navigating through clay or sandy soil due to its dense structure.
-While they can move sideways into these types of soil, vertical movement is limited unless there are air channels present, such as in clods of clay.
+Worms face challenges navigating through clay or sandy soil due to its dry or dense structure.
+While they can move sideways into these types of soil, (not through) vertical movement is limited unless there are air channels present, such as in clods of clay.
 Clay soil, in particular, can impede the emptying process of Compots, leading to the formation of a smelly sump.
 Conversely, sandy soil allows nutrients to leach away too rapidly.

 As Soldier Flies break down the waste inside the Compot, juices will leach into the surrounding potting mix, attracting worms to incorporate this nutrient-rich material into their diet.
-The worms will sideways into the clay or sand incorporating this in their diet ultimately improving your sandy or clay soil.
+The worms will move sideways into the clay or sand incorporating this in their diet ultimately improving your sandy or clay soil.

 However, if you’re filling your Compots with only worm-friendly food, worms may congregate inside the pots, slowing down the process of improving clay or sandy soil.